Horizon entropy consistent with FLRW equations for general modified theories of gravity and for all EoS of the matter field: Consistent entropy for Einstein's gravity

 where, in the second equality, we use $V = \Omega_nR_\mathrm{h}^n$.
 The term $(\rho+p)$ sitting in the above expression may be expressed in terms of $\dot{H}$ from the FLRW equation, or equivalently, in terms of $\dot{R}_\mathrm{h}$ by using $\dot{R}_\mathrm{h} = -\frac{\dot{H}}{H^2}$.
 Doing so, Eq.~(\ref{E-2}) leads to the following expression:

 owing to which, Eq.~(\ref{E-0}) turns out to be,

 By using Eq.~(\ref{AH2}), we may solve the above equation to get $S_\mathrm{E}$ as,

 where $A = n\Omega_n{R_\mathrm{h}}^{n-1}$ represents the area of the apparent horizon.
 Therefore the entropy, that establishes the connection between the FLRW equations of Einstein's gravity and the thermodynamic law (\ref{law-1}), is given by $S_\mathrm{E} = \frac{A}{4}$.
-This is also proposed by the authors of \cite{Akbar:2006kj} in a different way.
+Such area law of the horizon entropy in Einstein's gravity is also proposed by the authors of \cite{Sanchez:2022xfh}, however in $(3+1)$ dimensional spacetime.
+The important point that Eq.~(\ref{correct entropy-Einstein}) shows is the horizon entropy corresponding to the Einstein's gravity still goes by $\frac{A}{4}$ even in $(n+1)$ dimensional spacetime, i.e., the form of horizon entropy for Einstein's gravity does not depend on the dimension of spacetime.

 The form of $S_\mathrm{E}$ seems to be like the Bekenstein-Hawking entropy which was initially proposed for black hole thermodynamics, however, the only difference from black hole thermodynamics is that the horizon of a black hole is static, unlike the cosmological scenario where the apparent horizon has a dynamical nature.